AlecAivazis/survey/README.md

 }

-// or define a default for the single call to `AskOne` survey.AskOne(prompt, &color, survey.WithValidator(survey.Required))
+// or define a default for the single call to `AskOne`
+// the answer will get written to the color variable survey.AskOne(prompt, &color, survey.WithValidator(survey.Required))

-// or define a default for every entry in a list of questions survey.Ask([]*survey.Question{prompt}, &answers, survey.WithValidator(survey.Required))
+// or define a default for every entry in a list of questions
+// the answer will get copied into the matching field of the struct. see above for an example survey.Ask([]*survey.Question{prompt}, &answers, survey.WithValidator(survey.Required))
 ```